gregwhitaker/quarkus-example/README.md

     If successful, you will see a response similar to the following in the terminal:

         {"create_time":"2019-12-04 03:24:56","message":"Hello, Bob!"}

+## Bugs and Feedback
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/quarkus-example/issues).

 ## License
 MIT License